Charles d'Albert, 1st Duke of Luynes: Personal life

 Luynes died of scarlet fever on 15 December 1621, aged 43, at Château de Longueville in Guienne.
 After his death, his widow remarried to Claude de Lorraine, Duke of Chevreuse (a son of Henry I, Duke of Guise), with whom she had three daughters.
 Upon Claude's death in 1655, the Chevreuse peerage became extinct and the duchy was sold to Marie.
-After her death on 12 August 1679, Louis-Charles, Marie's son from her marriage to the Duke of Luynes inherited the duchy of Chevreuse, and his descendents have held it since.
+After her death on 12 August 1679, Louis-Charles, Marie's son from her marriage to the Duke of Luynes inherited the duchy of Chevreuse, and his descendants have held it since.

 Descendants

 Through his son Louis, he was posthumously a grandfather of six, including Charles Honoré d'Albert, duc de Luynes (1646–1712) and Jeanne Baptiste d'Albert de Luynes (1670–1736), best known today as the mistress of King Victor Amadeus II of Sardinia.